radiantlogic-v8/documentation-new/documentation/installation/deployment-options.md

 The two forms of subscriptions available for RadiantOne Identity Data Management are: SaaS and Self-managed.
 For SaaS deployments, Radiant Logic own and manages the infrastructure where the Identity Data Management product is deployed.

 Whereas for self-managed deployments, the customer owns and manages the infrastructure.
+For self-managed deployments, Radiant Logic provides a helm chart and customers deploy the helm chart in their Kubernetes cluster.
+Unlike version 7.4, we no longer provide the option to install Radiant Logic products using traditional installers.

 Key differentiators between the two forms of subscription are shown below.